lexypen/Tic-tac-toe/README.md

   -Receive a message from the site when X wins or when O wins or when there is a tie

-  -See that the board is blocked from receiving any new moves
+  -See that the board is blocked from receiving any new moves after a win or a tie

-  -Start a new game by clicking the New Game button again
+  -Start a new game by clicking the New Game button again.

 About TTT Pratice